 Guidance and CPD

 Members who are looking to get involved in volunteering for a charity should ensure that they keep up-to-date with charity sector developments relevant to their role, which will comply with ICAS CPD requirements.
-For members acting as volunteer independent examiners, ICAS has issued additional CA Scottish charity Guidance for you.
+For members acting as volunteer independent examiners, ICAS has issued additional Scottish charities guidance for CAs for you.